Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Background and Motivation

 For $C = 0$, the relative size is 0 (on the log scale) or 1 (on the absolute scale).
 This corresponds to the target portfolio having the same properties as the benchmark portfolio, with $\alpha = 0$ and $\beta = 1$.
 The simplest model is linear: For some coefficients $a, b$,

 In fact, in \cite{CAPM-size} we have more general conditions: $\alpha$ and $\beta$ are general functions of $C$.
 Here, we focus only on linear functions, see \cite[Example 1]{CAPM-size}.
-Analysis for small-cap and mid-cap funds above shows that $a \approx 0$ but $b < 0$.
+Analysis for small-cap and mid-cap funds above shows that $a \approx 0$ but $b > 0$.
 Rewrite~\eqref{eq:alpha-beta} as follows by plugging there~\eqref{eq:alpha-beta-functions}:

 where $\delta$ are IID regression residuals with mean zero.
 A good way to generalize~\eqref{eq:CAPM-size} is to make it dynamic: a time series.
 To this end, we make the model complete by writing an equation for $S, S_0, P_0$.
-With regard to the benchmark equity premia $P_0$ and market cap $S_0$, we shall write this equation in the next subsection.
 Unlike total returns, which include dividends, price returns are computed only using price movements.
 The main idea is to take CAPM linear regression, and replace equity premia with price returns.
 We get

 where $a, b$ are some coefficients (not necessarily the same as the $A, B$ from~\eqref{eq:CAPM-size}), and $\varepsilon$ are IID regression residuals with mean zero (not necessarily the same as $\varepsilon$, but possibly correlated with these).
 We can interpret change in logarithm as price returns: